AcuGIS/AcuGIS-Suite-Docs/docs/intro.rst

 Overview
 ------------

-GeoHelm is a Webmin Module that allows you to build a full Open Source GIS stack quickly and easily.
+AcuGIS Suite allows you to manage all aspects of your Open Source GIS stack quickly and easily.

-GeoHelm installs and configures PostgreSQL, PostGIS, GeoServer (optionally), Tomcat, and JDK.

-It includes a panel for managing all aspects of the service.

-GeoHelm can be installed on CentOS 7 or 8 or Ubuntu 18.

 All installed components are non-forked and un-modified and installed via the projects archive.